fossabot/everip/README.md

 ## Trademark Notice
 connectFree, the connectFree logo, EVER and EVER/IP are registered trademarks of connectFree Corporation in Japan and other countries. connectFree trademarks and branding may not be used without the express written permission of connectFree.

+## License and Copyright
+Copyright (c) 2017 kristopher tate & connectFree Corporation.

+This project may be licensed under the terms of the GNU AFFERO General Public License version 3.
+Corporate and Academic licensing terms are also available.
+Please contact <licensing@connectfree.co.jp> for details.